 There are lots of ways that you can get involved in our mission to tackle plastics and toxics in the ocean.

-- Come sailing with us – find out more about applying.
+- Come sailing with us – find out more about expectations and applying.

 - Attend an event – find out more about upcoming SHiFT Sessions and eXXpedition events near you.